AllenNeuralDynamics/aind-data-schema/CONTRIBUTING.md

 fov_unit: XUnit = Field(...)
 ```

-## Documentation and Style Guide
+## Docstrings

-Documentation is required for contributing to this project.
+Docstrings are required for contributing to this project.
 We have settled on using Numpy's conventions as a default: [Numpy docstring standards](https://numpydoc.readthedocs.io/en/latest/format.html)

 ## Pull Requests

 For internal members, please create a branch.
 For external members, please fork the repo and open a pull request from the fork.
 We'll primarily use [Angular](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit) style for commit messages.
 Roughly, they should follow the pattern:
 ```
 <type>(<scope>): <short summary>